Things to Know Before You Go

 Use the Escalators: Please give priority for elevator use to visitors with disabilities and families with strollers by using the stairs and escalators.
 Do not take strollers on escalators, and please keep children from playing on them to avoid injury.

 Maps and Guides: We recommend you print a museum map at home before coming to the museum.
 Floor plans are also posted throughout the museum.
-Try our free audio tours for desktop or mobile devices in English and Spanish.
-We also offer free self-guided tours in multiple languages.

 Ask for Help: Security officers are located throughout the building to protect the museum, its collections, and most importantly, our visitors.
 Please feel free to ask them for assistance.
 Museum ambassadors in blue shirts or volunteers at information desks can also help provide visitors with more tips on how to experience the museum!